Leonardo-Boss/suckless-site/libs.suckless.org/libgrapheme/index.md

 There is no complicated build-system involved and it's all done using one POSIX-compliant Makefile.
-All you need is a C99 compiler, given the lookup-table-generators and compressors are also written in C99.
+All you need is a C99 compiler, given the lookup-table-generators and compressors that are only run at build-time are also written in C99.
 The resulting library is freestanding and thus not even dependent on a standard library to be present at runtime, making it a suitable choice for bare metal applications.